Jordan Belfort: Controversial Penny Stock Career, ‘The Wolf of Wall Street,’ Bio, Relationships, and Net Worth

 Before motivational speaking, Jordan wrote two memoirs.
 They were The Wolf of Wall Street – 2007 and Catching the Wolf of Wall Street – 2009.
 Both these memoirs did great in the market.

-The first one even made itself quite a story to become a 2013-superhit film.
-Jordan even agreed upon paying the rest of his debt towards his clients from Stratton Days.
-He decided to use the profit of the film, as per the internet.
+The first made itself quite a story to become a 2013 superhit film.
+Jordan even agreed to pay the rest of his debt to his clients from Stratton Days.
+He decided to use the film’s profit, as per the internet.

 Jordan got the inspiration to write the memoirs from his friend in prison.
-Tommy Chong, who shared the cell with him, convinced him to write on his stockbroker experience.
+Tommy Chong, who shared the cell with him, convinced him to write about his stockbroker experience.

 Jordan considered that a great idea and the rest is history.
 The books and the film somehow polished his rather lousy image.